BeyondTheLimitStudio/Lightspeed-Privacy/privacy_policy.md

 ## 1. INFORMATION WE COLLECT

 Lightspeed is designed with privacy as a core principle.
-We do NOT collect, store, or transmit any personal information or browsing data to our servers or third parties.
+We do NOT collect, store, or transmit any personal information or browsing data to our servers.

+**Analytics Data:**
+*   We use Firebase Analytics to collect anonymous usage statistics
+*   This includes: app opens, crashes, and basic device information (OS version, device model)
+*   No personally identifiable information is collected
+*   No browsing history, bookmarks, or downloads are tracked
+*   Analytics data is used solely to improve app stability and performance

 **Local Storage Only:**
 *   Browsing history is stored locally on your device
 *   Bookmarks are stored locally on your device
 *   Download history is stored locally on your device
 *   Settings and preferences are stored locally on your device
-*   No data is synchronized or uploaded to any external servers
+*   No browsing data is synchronized or uploaded to any external servers

 ---

 ## 2. HOW WE USE INFORMATION

+**Analytics Information:**
+*   Firebase Analytics data is used to understand app usage patterns
+*   Helps us identify and fix crashes
+*   Improves overall app performance and stability
+*   All analytics data is anonymous and cannot be linked to you personally

+**Local Data:**
 All information stored by Lightspeed remains on your device and is used solely for:
 *   Providing browser functionality
 *   Maintaining your browsing history for your convenience